 - Enter ‘Dental and Health Sciences Research MPhil/PhD (Full-time/Part-time)' under Choose a programme.
 Please ensure you select the correct mode of study

 - Select a start date from the list under Entry requirements on this webpage.

 Please note: Applicants must include the project reference number in the 'Research proposal' section of the application.

 Dr Jonathan San Diego (firstname.lastname@example.org)

-For further information on education research, see Dental Education and Learning Technology research.
+For further information on education research, see Centre for Dental Education.